 Some boast their own patented system for drink preparation.
 Some have an integral milk-frother that can deliver latte and cappuccino with a single touch of a button – this is delightful and ideal if you always drink a milked coffee and drink them frequently.
 Personally I prefer a simple steam wand – it’s easy to use (and simple to clean) for the occasional milked coffee and a wand doesn’t require the regular, sometimes fiddly, cleaning of a “milk preparation system”.
 A steam wand means that you have a separate preparation step to take, however.

 Some of the machines have simple buttons (even some of the very expensive machines only have simple controls), whereas some have illuminate displays, and some have multi-line LCD displays, on their panels.

-As I say – I lived with this De’Longhi machine and loved it, and at only £270 it would be on my list.
-If you wish to buy a more expensive gift then don’t let us stop you make sure you are getting good value and not just shiney looks.
-As a coffee nut “Functionality” trumps “looks” for me.
+As I say – I lived with this De’Longhi machine and loved it, and although it is more expensive that many “pod” type machines, I would say – as a coffee enthusiast – that I would prefer to receive this as a gift.
+If you wish to buy a more expensive gift then don’t let us stop you but make sure you are getting a machine that will delight a coffee nut – and isn’t all just pretty looks.
+As a coffee nut “taste” trumps “pretty” in my humble opinion.

 Whatever you buy, though, if your decision.
 Spend wisely.